trufflesuite/trufflesuite.com/src/blog/how-the-merge-impacts-the-application-layer-and-developer-experience/index.md

 With Rinkeby, Ropsten, and Kiln deprecated, it frees up capacity and time for client developers to focus and provide long-term support for the two long-lived  testnets going forward, Goerli and Sepolia.

 Dapp developers can access these testnets during development via [Truffle Ganache](https://github.com/trufflesuite/ganache#startup-options), including the ability to fork them.
-These networks are also fully supported by [Infura](https://infura.io), the leading Ethereum node provider, so please check out their [documentation](https://docs.infura.io/infura) to better understand how it works.
+These networks are also fully supported by [Infura](https://infura.io), the leading Ethereum node provider, so please check out the [documentation](https://docs.infura.io/infura) to better understand how it works.

 ## Seamless transition to PoS